 Circumstances have meant that it has taken me a while to get round to wild camping my first trail.
 As I have attempted to explain in other posts, it has been a gradual journey from bed and breakfasts on Hadrian’s Wall to tea in a tent on my first wild camped trail – the Berwickshire Coastal Path.
 I have written a complete trip report with kit list as usual in the Trails section, so this is just reflections on the trip in the context of my wild camping trips so far.

-I was on a trip to Edinburgh gazing out of the window, and I noticed a couple of backpackers across the field who waved at the train from the coast path.
+I was on a trip to Edinburgh gazing out of the window, and I noticed a couple of backpackers across the field who waved at the train from the Coastal Path.
 I had an overwhelming urge to be there waving, instead of on the train on my business errand, and so a week later that is where you would have found me.
-The attractions of this trail for me are; firstly it is a short trail to start off with, secondly it is full of stunning scenery, thirdly it is in Scotland with its more enlightened access laws, fourthly it is fairly familiar ground for me and finally, while it is quite rugged, it is never too far from civilisation.
+The attractions of this trail for me are; firstly it is a short trail to start off with, secondly it is full of great scenery, thirdly it is in Scotland with its more enlightened access laws, fourthly it is fairly familiar ground for me and finally, while it is quite rugged, it is never too far from civilisation.

 For the first time on a trail, I didn’t have to adhere to a plan or write schedules, except to ensure that I carried the right amount of food for the journey, which I almost succeeded in doing.
 I realise that this freedom will be familiar to more experienced wild campers but it is still a novelty for me.